opendocsg/slw-judgments-backfill/2016_SGHC_266/report.md

 24     According to a report dated 18 April 2012 by Ms Zena Kang, a consultant psychologist, [note: 3] the Plaintiff’s most significant deficits were in respect of her memory, _ie_ , in the areas of auditory, visual, immediate and delayed memory and also her working memory and visual processing speed.
 Her verbal and non-verbal reasoning abilities were classified as average.

-25     The Plaintiff relied on _Teo Ai Ling (by her next friend Chua Wee Bee) v Koh Chai Kwang_ [2010] 2 SLR 1037 (“ _Teo Ai Ling_ ”) for the impairment of memory and cognitive injuries.
+25     The Plaintiff relied on _Teo Ai Ling (by her next friend Chua Wee Bee) v Koh Chai Kwang_ <span class="citation">[2010] 2 SLR 1037</span> (“ _Teo Ai Ling_ ”) for the impairment of memory and cognitive injuries.
 In that case, the plaintiff was granted $40,000 but her cognitive injuries included personality change.
 The Plaintiff submitted that her impairment of her memory and cognitive functions was more serious than in that case and so she suggested $50,000.

 26     The Defendant submitted that the plaintiff in _Teo Ai Ling_ had her award for cognitive injuries increased from $25,000 to $40,000 by the High Court to take into account her personality change.
-As this was not applicable to the Plaintiff before me, the court should award her only $25,000 in accordance with other precedents for memory and cognitive impediment such as _Er Hung Boon v Law Shyan En_ (DC Suit No 1567 of 1997) $20,000 awarded and _Ting Heng Mee v Sin Sheng Fresh Fruit Pte Ltd_ [2004] SGHC 43 $25,000 awarded.
+As this was not applicable to the Plaintiff before me, the court should award her only $25,000 in accordance with other precedents for memory and cognitive impediment such as _Er Hung Boon v Law Shyan En_ (DC Suit No 1567 of 1997) $20,000 awarded and _Ting Heng Mee v Sin Sheng Fresh Fruit Pte Ltd_ <span class="citation">[2004] SGHC 43</span> $25,000 awarded.

 27     I note that in the latter case, the plaintiff also had pre and post-accident amnesia.